Canziyos/Mood_Detection/data_collection/afew_va/READMEME.md

 This folder contains preprocessing utilities for working with the AFEW-VA dataset — a valence-arousal annotated video database of facial expressions in the wild.

 The dataset I downloaded is already processed in the sense that each video has been converted into image frames.
-However, the goal of this preprocessing pipeline is to: pipeline is to:
+However, the goal of this preprocessing pipeline is to:
 - Remove unnecessary cropped folders.
 - Clean JSON annotations.
 - Extract 5 representative images per subject (actor) with valence-arousal values.